awadell1/PkgJogger.jl/docs/src/jogger.md

 > run the suite of a single file, you can `include` the file and run it with:
 > `tune!(suite); run(suite)`

+## Filtering Benchmarks
+Often it's useful to run only a subset of the full benchmarking suite.
+For example, to run only the benchmarks within `benchmark/bench_filename.jl`:
+`JogExample.run("bench_filename")`.

+Most jogger functions support filtering ([`judge`](@ref JogExample.judge) is a notable exception).
+Greater support is planned.

+!!! compat PkgJogger 0.5.0
+    Support for filtering via [`PkgJogger.getsuite`](@ref) was added in v0.5.0

 ## Jogger Reference

 Jogger modules provide helper methods for working with their package's